oriuminc/jenkins-inception/README.md

     that it's not yet ready to run on a cloud server.
 Removing `role[mysql_server]` from the `roles/jenkins.rb` should negate the issue in the meantime.
+  - Every once in awhile, ruby 1.8.7 in the VM will throw a segmentation fault while installing `libmysql-ruby` during the chef run.
+It's sporadic, and reprovisioning should move past it.

 To Do
 -----